Why is this important?

 - Existence of an overall climate objective or strategy within the organisation and a varied and coherent action plan

-- Willingness of the organisation’s management and its Human Resources Department
+- Willingness of the part of the organisation’s management and its Human Resources Department

 - Broad acceptance by employees